📱 Corporate Social Media Policy Generator

 Frequently Asked Questions

 Yes.
-The National Labor Relations Board (NLRB) protects employees' rights to engage in "concerted activity," meaning you usually cannot ban them from discussing working conditions or pay online.
+The NLRB protects employees' rights to "concerted activity" — you cannot ban them from discussing working conditions or pay online.